Weather Thermometers – What They Are And How They Work

 When you open a Stevenson Screen at a professional weather observatory, don’t be surprised to find more than one glass thermometer sitting alongside a thermistor or RTD.

-Comparing the readings from all the different thermometers also allow meteorologists to obtain a very accurate final reading.
+Comparing the readings from all the different thermometers also allows meteorologists to obtain a very accurate final reading.

 Digital Thermometers